-River Cruises Provide Affordable Cruise Options
+Affordable Cruise Options Along US Waterways

 They offer cruise-loving travelers the budget-smart option of boating bliss.
 With a river cruise, there is no overseas airfare to factor into the budget.
 Here are a few homegrown options for rolling down the river in style.

-In 'On the Road' Jack Kerouac wrote, "If you drop a rose in the Hudson River at its mysterious source in the Adirondacks, think of all the places it journeys by as it goes out to sea forever — think of that wonderful Hudson Valley."
+In On the Road, Jack Kerouac wrote, "If you drop a rose in the Hudson River at its mysterious source in the Adirondacks, think of all the places it journeys by as it goes out to sea forever — think of that wonderful Hudson Valley."